 My research examines how, when, and why state governing capacity is influenced by bottom-up and non-state forces.
 I explain security outcomes in the US and European Union, particularly policies and institutions at the intersection of political economy and security.
 I address the conditions under which parochial actors (industry and bureaucracy) either constrain or enable national and international security institutions.
 As my work lies at the nexus between comparative politics and IR, I examine the links between interest groups and institutions in overlapping contexts: bureaucratic politics; defense spending and industry; defense industrial politics; information security; public opinion; arms exports and procurement policy; migration, trafficking, and border security; and European integration.
-I highlight four areas of research below: Global Markets in Migration and Border Control; Political Economy of Security; Defense Spending and Procurement; and EU and US Institutions, Interests, and Identities.
+I highlight four areas of research below: Global Private Security; Political Economy of Security; Defense Spending and Procurement; and EU and US Institutions, Interests, and Identities.

 “The Political Economy of Global Migration and Border Security” with Noora Lori, under review.